-We aim to help each of our pupils to develop morally and spiritually.
+We aim to help each of our pupils to develop spiritually, morally, academically and physically.
 We want them to achieve economic well-being while being mindful of the needs of others who are less fortunate.

 We are committed to aspiring for excellence in all that we do for the sake of the Gospel.